dlink/vlib/README.md

      Usage:

-          # To setup a Logging instance, you define the following in yuor
+          # To setup a Logging instance, you define the following in your
           # config file.
 The logging module uses the conf module to read it.
           #
           # logging: